MarkZH/Genetic_Chess/README.md

 genes measuring the influence of their positions, so their absolute value tends to be zero instead of the traditional one.

-See the `doc/` folder for an in-depth description of the running and working of this project.

 ### Quick build instructions
 #### Linux
 0. Install `gcc` or `clang`